 A new station will be built at Narre Warren as part of the crossing removal, with modern facilities for the community.

-Site investigations will start in the coming months and construction will be completed by 2025.
+Site investigations commenced in late 2021 and construction will be completed by 2025.

 For regular information about the progress of this project, sign up for email updates.

 On behalf of the Victorian Government, the Level Crossing Removal Project is removing 85 dangerous and congested level crossings across Melbourne by 2025.